openkim/kim-property/README.md

     >>> kim_property_create(2, '/home/mary/marys-kim-properties/dissociation-energy.edn')
 ````

-In the last example, “new-property.edn” and
+In the last example, "new-property.edn" and
-“/home/mary/marys-kim-properties/dissociation-energy.edn”
+"/home/mary/marys-kim-properties/dissociation-energy.edn"
 are the names of files that contain user-defined (local) property definitions.

 ## Destroy